 Hidden Burle Marx Gardens, Brazil

-One of Sao Paulo’s iconic modernist-inspired apartment buildings, Condomínio São Luiz was designed by Brazilian architect Marcelo Fragelli in 1984.
-What many didn’t know, is that the residential development had a Burle Marx designed garden ‘hidden’ away in its grounds.
+One of Sao Paulo’s iconic modernist-inspired office buildings, Condomínio São Luiz was designed by Brazilian architect Marcelo Fragelli in 1984.
+What many didn’t know, is that the development had a Burle Marx designed garden ‘hidden’ away in its grounds.
 Now, a sensitive restoration by Perkins & Will meant the gardens by the iconic landscaping artist could open to the public for the first time in almost 40 years.
-The architects’ retrofit included unifying the apartment building’s former two receptions into one central hall.
+The architects’ retrofit included unifying the workspace’s former two receptions into one central hall.
 This allowed the removal of partitions that surrounded the building, thus creating access into the garden for pedestrians.

 The Waiting Room, Somaliland

 A small project created and built by architect Rashid Ali Architects with students at Abaarso Tech, the first school of architecture in Somaliland, The Waiting Room is a light, open air, planted structure in the city of Hargeisa.
 It is also the first structure in the city to be entirely made out of timber.
 The building sits just outside the city government’s land registry office, within a public courtyard, and offers much needed space for waiting and socialising for both visitors and staff.
 It connects users with the context and leafy planting in the courtyard.
 ‘The idea was to design and build a small contemporary building, while also introducing and experimenting with materials and construction techniques that are not familiar locally,’ explains the team.
 ‘Our aim was not just to use such materials just for the sake of it, but to build in a relatively short time from pre-fabricated components and leave possibility for disassembling and for reuse in future.’